huderlem/porymap/docsrc/manual/settings-and-options.rst

 A config file is also created when opening a project in porymap for the first time.
 It is stored in your project root as ``porymap.project.cfg``.
 There are several project-specific settings that are determined by this file.
-You may want to check in this file so that other users will have your porject settings.
+You may want to force commit this file so that other users will automatically have access to your project settings.

 A second config file is created for user-specific settings.
 It is stored in your project root as ``porymap.user.cfg``.
 You should add this file to your gitignore.